zinc-technology/compost-pile/CONTRIBUTING.md

 [Review the dependencies that require manual installation][dependencies] and install them.

-You can then run `bin/setup` from the top-level directory or a module specific directory to install missing dependencies which can be automatically installed.
+Run `bin/setup`from the project root directory or from a module specific directory to install dependencies which can be automatically installed.

 If that doesn't work, read the source of `bin/setup` and the nearest README and try again to get it working.
 Failing that, [ask for help][get-help]